cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/01-getting-started/README.md

   until kubectl get ing -n cbci cjoc; do sleep 2 && echo "Waiting for Ingress to get ready"; done; echo "Ingress Ready"
   ```

-- It is possible to access the CloudBees CI installation Wizard by copying the outcome of the below command in your browser:
+- It is possible to access the CloudBees CI installation Wizard by copying the outcome of the below command in your browser.
+Please note that this module does not create the record in your Route53 hosted zone.
+You need to create the relevant record using your preferred method.

   ```sh
   terraform output cjoc_url